orbitdb/field-manual/00_Introduction/00_Introduction.md

 ## Historical Context

-Distributed systems are nothing new.
+Distributed systems are nothing new, yet somehow advances in this space tend to "disrupt" more thoughougly than any VC-funded startup can ever hope to, with results that are often as tragic as they are profound.

 In the late 1960s, The Internet itself was developed as a decentralized system of computers capable of sustaining a nuclear attack.
 Individual computers became linked together via underground wire and a process known as "packet switching" was implemented to send data in disparate chunks which were expected to be re-assembled in order on the receiving end.